2019 Awards Judging Panel

 Nicki Kinton MCICM (Grad) is the owner and Director of Confident Cashflow providing credit management and collections services to SMEs.
 She has nearly 30 years’ credit risk and collections experience primarily within Financial Services but more latterly across a wide range of industries.

 In her corporate roles, Kinton was involved in the development, testing and roll out of a number of bespoke technology solutions for both trade and consumer credit and believes that technology plays an essential role in helping small businesses to manage risk.

 Brendan Clarkson has over 20 years’ experience in the debt, insolvency and credit management sectors.
 He specialises in both non-court and court insolvency work.

-He builds close relationships with solicitors, other professionals, banks and client companies in order to understand their debt management needs.
+Clarkson has built close relationships with solicitors, other professionals, banks and client companies in order to understand their debt management needs.
 He has also developed good working relationships with government organisations.
 He appreciates the range of debt recovery options available to organisations, and works hard to ensure their best interests are served.

 Clarkson has regular contact with the credit management profession through his involvement in credit circles across the UK.
 He has served as chair of Surrey and Sussex CICM and is heavily involved with the institute.

 Head of Model and Credit Risk governance, Metro Bank